-100 Life Fitness Course The emphasis of these courses will be on physical fitness as it relates to good health (versus sport performance, competition, or physical appearance).
+BKIN 100 Life Fitness Course 3 The emphasis of these courses will be on physical fitness as it relates to good health (versus sport performance, competition, or physical appearance).
 All courses will be personal fitness courses.
 Students will develop short-term and long-term goals for fitness as they pertain to their own personal abilities, interests, and health.
-The physical activity in each course will vary around the specific skills and techniques of the life fitness sport; these are sports/activities typically carried through adulthood (e.g., hiking, Taekwon-do, pilates, yoga, ballet, jazz, dance).
+The physical activity in each course will vary around the specific skills and techniques of the life fitness sport; these are sports/activities typically carried through adulthood (e.g., hiking, Taekwon-do, pilates, yoga, ballet, jazz, power walking, etc.).
 The class will focus on regular, vigorous participation for the purpose of fitness.

-140 Concepts of Fitness
+BKIN 140 Concepts of Fitness